lhack-jpeg/suiteselector/README.md

 # This website takes the input of the form and display what toilets could suit the users current layout

-# The version can be found here: https://suiteselector.herokuapp.com/
+# The live version can be found here: https://suiteselector.herokuapp.com/